Skip to content

 :once

-Whether animation should run everytime the element enters the viewport.
+Whether animation should run every time the element enters the viewport.
 If set to true, the animation will only run once.
-When set to false animation will play when the element also leaves the viewport.
+When set to false, the animation will play when the element also leaves the viewport.

-It is defaults to true and it is recommended to keep it that way.
-Having to animate elements while user scroll back the already scrolled area may result in frastrating result.
+It defaults to true and it is recommended to keep it that way.
+Animating elements while the user scrolls back to an already scrolled area may result in a frustrating experience.

 ts